caganselim/cuda-convolution/README.md

 ## cuda-convolution - An implementation of convolution operation on CUDA

-This code is operational for global memory implementation.
-Shared memory implementation is not optimized.
+This code is operational for global memory and shared memory implementation.

+##### To Do

+Convolution by seperable kernels implementation.